striezel/echarts-node-export-server/readme.md

 By default, the application renders charts to PNG files.
 However, sometimes one may want a vector-based graphic format like SVG.
-To get SVG, add the HTTP header `X-Image-Format` and set its value to `svg` (all lower case).
+To get SVG, add the HTTP header `X-Image-Format` to your request and set its value to `svg` (all lower case).
 Using that, it will create a SVG file like this:

 ![SVG image example](./documentation/graph-e7df5157-ef8d-424f-a3db-e9184cbd570d.svg)